 Access arrangements and special consideration decisions are based on an inter-awarding body agreement.
 The principles and regulations governing access arrangements and special consideration decisions are set out in the JCQ publication Access Arrangements, Reasonable Adjustments and Special Consideration.
-Copies of this publication are distributed to centres each year by the JCQ and a copy can be found on the JCQ website:
+Copies of this publication can be found on the JCQ website: